-The first thing you must do is select which type of relay the IV Swinger 2 hardware has: SSR or EMR.
-This selection must be made even before the Help button is used.
+The first thing you must do is select which type of relay the IV Swinger 2 hardware has: SSR/FET or EMR.

-SSR-based hardware can (and should) be calibrated with a bench DC power supply.
-EMR-based hardware must be calibrated using a PV module or cell.
+The hardware can (and should) be calibrated with a bench DC power supply.
+EMR-based hardware requires an external jumper (see section 4.3.5.5.1 below).

-Click on the Help button for detailed instructions on how to perform the advanced current calibration with a DMM and DC power supply or PV module/cell.
+Click on the Help button for detailed instructions on how to perform the advanced current calibration with a DMM and DC power supply.
 Those instructions will not be repeated here, but are important to follow carefully.

 Note that the Test button feature in this dialog may be used at any time, and can be useful to determine if a calibration is necessary.

+EMR advanced current calibration jumper

+The EMR design has no way for software to create a path around the load capacitors as do the SSR and FET designs, so it requires the manual connection of a jumper wire.
+This jumper is connected between the red binding post (PV+) and the exposed leg of the bleed resistor (Rb).
+This wire needs an alligator clip on at least one end, to connect to the Rb lead.
+The other end can be screwed into the hole on the side of the red binding post (or an alligator clip can be used to clip it to the post.)
+Here is a photo: